 “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection.”

 Christians change through repentance so that those Christians may be transformed with Christ into eternal paradise.
 In Philippians 3:20–21, Paul revealed,

 “For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.”

-This is just as Christ’s Spirit also revealed in 1 Corinthians 15:49, “And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man.”
-Again, “If anyone does not love the Lord Jesus Christ, let him be accursed” (1 Cor.
-16:22).
+Paul revealed in 1 Corinthians 15:49, “And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man.”
+Again, “If anyone does not love the Lord Jesus Christ, let him be accursed” (1 Cor 16:22).